 About me

-I hold an MSc in Primate Conservation from the Oxford Brookes University, and a BSc in Psychology (Hons) from the University of Amsterdam (both cum laude, as this nerd befits).
+I am a PhD candidate at the Department of Primatology and Wildlife Research at Kyoto University.
+I hold an MA in Anthropology from the University of California, Los Angeles (UCLA), an MSc in Primate Conservation from Oxford Brookes University, and a BSc in Psychology from the University of Amsterdam.

-I am and always have been fascinated by animals.
-As a child, I spent my all of my free time either drawing animals, reading about animals, or watching animals in the garden or on tv.
+I’ve always been fascinated by (read: obsessed about) animals.
+As a child, I spent my free time either drawing animals, reading about animals, or watching them in the garden or on TV.
 I wanted to know what it is like to be a bird, to be able to flying over the tree tops and though mountain ranges; or a dolphin, communicating with others through echolocation (did you know dolphins can project images in each other’s minds?
 It’s wild!).

 Unfortunately, shifting consciousness was – and still is – beyond our human capacities, so I resorted to drawing as a way of exploring other minds.